-Murrumbidgee regulated river water source allocation to general security entitlements has increased by 2 per cent.
-This brings the total allocation this year to 48 per cent, and incorporating carryover, lifts average water availability for general security entitlements to 66 per cent.
+Murrumbidgee regulated river water source allocation to general security entitlements has increased by 6%.
+This brings the total allocation this year to 54%.

-There has been a small resource improvement since the last assessment which has been mostly allocated to general security licences, with a commensurate allocation to conveyance entitlements, in accordance with the Water Sharing Plan.
+Rainfall to date in October has been below average to average in the Murrumbidgee catchments, resulting in a modest resource improvement since the last assessment.
+This improvement has been mostly allocated to general security licences, with a commensurate allocation to Conveyance entitlements, in accordance with the water sharing plan.